w3c/wai-curricula/content/content-author/forms.md

 Students should be able to:

-* explain how people with disabilities rely on clear instructions to understand the content and to provide accurate input when required
+* explain how people with disabilities rely on clear instructions to understand the content and to provide input reliably when required
 * provide clear instructions about the overall purpose of the content
 * write additional instructions that provide examples of expected input when possible
 * include instructions about the current step and about the total number of steps in a multi-step process
 * employ accessible authoring tools that:
-  * support the inclusion of instructions for overall content and for specific parts of the content
+  * support the inclusion of instructions for the overall form and for specific form fieldss and controls
-  * programmatically associate instructions to their corresponding control
+  * programmatically associate instructions to their corresponding form field and control
 * identify related requirements for designers and developers to support visual and non-visual perception of  instructions

 #### Teaching Ideas for Topic